havlan/mini-sentinl-tutorial/docs/README.md

 ## What is a watcher

-- A watcher watches over your data, and based on your queries and conditions it will trigger an alert.
+- A watcher watches over your data, based on your queries and conditions it will trigger an alert.

 ## First watcher